tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 git switch 01-missing-values-bug
 ```

-If we want to push our changes to a remote such as Github we have to tell the `git push` command which branch to push to.
+If we want to push our changes to a remote such as GitHub we have to tell the `git push` command which branch to push to.
 If the branch doesn't exist on the remote (as it currently won't)
 then it will be created.

 ```bash